About Frost Fund

 - That although there is an abundance of darkness and sadness in the animal wellness world, there is also good and it is worth representing and fighting for.

-- That no one organization holds all the answers (including Frost Fund), but that collectively we can all act and support each other to make a difference for animals.
+- That no one organization holds all the answers, but that collectively we can all act and support each other to make a difference for animals.

 - That a formal education and/or years of experience is not always required to make a difference.